wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 #### pollution

-Combines the values of the parameters with the same name.
-Can be applied to any part of the request in the initial or decoded format.
+Combines the values of the parameters with the same name, and can be applied to any part of the request in the initial or decoded format.

 Example: